c-sonnier/adobe_doc_api/README.md

 client.submit(json: json_data, disclosure_file_path: doc_path)
 ```

+## Todo
+- [ ] Add multipart parsing to improve saving the file from the response
+- [ ] Add documentation

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.